For over 100 years, the doctors of Medical Eye Center have been providing a level of care and experience that you won’t find anywhere else.

 In addition to advance care, Medical Eye Center offers the latest technology in comfortable, custom-designed eye care facilities.

 Laser and Surgery Center

 In 1996 Medical Eye Center opened a 5000 square foot Ambulatory Surgery Center (ASC) with two operating rooms—the first ASC in Oregon to be AAAHC accredited.
-This same year, Dr. Imperia brought the first Excimer laser to Southern Oregon, allowing him to perform refractive surgery on almost anyone seeking vision correction, whether nearsighted or farsighted, with or without astigmatism.
+This same year, Dr. Paul Imperia brought the first Excimer laser to Southern Oregon, allowing him to perform refractive surgery on almost anyone seeking vision correction, whether nearsighted or farsighted, with or without astigmatism.
 This opened the door to treatment for many who had been previously told they were not candidates for vision correction.

 New Medford Office

 In October 2009, Medical Eye Center’s new 38,000-square-foot building was erected at the corner of Barnett Road and Highland Avenue, just a half mile West of the previous location.
 The new custom-designed facility further improves and expands the services that Medical Eye Center offers.
 Thanks to thoughtful planning, the new building allowed for expansion of surgical capacity and created more room for new state-of-the-art diagnostic equipment, a larger optical department featuring the latest styles in fashion eyewear, special LASIK and oculoplastics surgical suites, a results-oriented medical spa and more.

 Medical Eye Center has a long-standing tradition of giving back and the our team is committed to improving vision in our community, our region, and our world.
 Through community partnerships, Medical Eye Center provides eye care for patients in need in our valley, as well as surgical expeditions and training for international surgeons to help end preventable blindness all over the world.